A Free Banquet Awaits Online

 Genre: NBC Made for TV Movie

-Length: 3 hours 1 minute (plus promotion and commercials)
+Length: 3 hours 1 minute (plus commercials).

 That’s all for this week.
 Until next time, cheers. — RR